serge-st/ng-hex-2048/README.md

 ![Hexagon HTML](./.github/images//hex_html.png)

-To move the game forward the application uses HTML requests, just like any other web app.
+To move the game forward the application uses HTTP requests, just like any other web app.

 ```js
 fetch('http://localhost:3000/hex-grid-management/1', {